Paul-Lez/NAML.jl/README.md

-# NAML — Non-Archimedean Machine Learning
+# NAML — Non-Archimedean Optimisation (and a bit of ML)

 NAML is a Julia package for optimization over non-Archimedean fields.
 It provides tools to define objective functions on p-adic polydiscs and minimize them using a range of optimizers, from greedy descent to tree-search methods (MCTS, DOO, plus other experimental implementations).